deepmodeling/APEX/README.md

     }
 }
 ```
-In this example, we try to dispatch the tasks to a remote node managed by the [Slurm](https://slurm.schedmd.com).
-User needs to replace corresponding parameters within the `machine` dictionary or specify `resources` and `tasks` following the rule of [DPDispatcher](https://docs.deepmodeling.com/projects/dpdispatcher/en/latest/index.html).
+In this example, we attempt to distribute tasks to a remote node managed by [Slurm](https://slurm.schedmd.com).
+Users must replace the relevant parameters within the `machine` dictionary or specify `resources` and `tasks` according to [DPDispatcher](https://docs.deepmodeling.com/projects/dpdispatcher/en/latest/index.html) rules.

-For the APEX image, above is public on the [Docker Hub](https://hub.docker.com) that can be pulled automatically.
-User can also pull the image in advance or build your own Docker image in the Minikube environment locally via [Dockerfile](./docs/Dockerfile) (please refer to [Docker's instruction](https://docs.docker.com/engine/reference/commandline/build/) for `build` instruction) so that the pods could be initialized much faster.
+For the APEX image, it is publicly available on [Docker Hub](https://hub.docker.com) and can be pulled automatically.
+Users may also choose to pull the image beforehand or create their own Docker image in the Minikube environment locally using a [Dockerfile](./docs/Dockerfile) (please refer to [Docker's documentation] (https://docs.docker.com/engine/reference/commandline/build/) for building instructions) to expedite pod initialization.

-Once the workflow is submitted, One can monitor the process on https://127.0.0.1:2746.
+Upon submission of the workflow, progress can be monitored at https://127.0.0.1:2746.

 ### 4.3.
-On local enviornment
+In a Local Environment
-If your local computer has trouble accessing to the internet.
-APEX also provides a **workflow local debug mode** so that the flow could run on the local basic `Python3` enviornment independent of the Docker container.
-However, user will **not** be able to monitor the workflow on the Argo UI.
+If your local computer experiences difficulties connecting to the internet, APEX offers a **workflow local debug mode** that allows the flow to operate in a basic `Python3` environment, independent of the Docker container.
+However, users will **not** be able to monitor the workflow through the Argo UI.

-To activate this function, user can set `debug_mode` to be `true` within `global.json`, for example:
+To enable this feature, users can set `debug_mode` to `true` within `global.json`, as demonstrated below:

 ```json
 {
     "debug_mode": true,